Read on to learn more about riding quick halts on a horse down a hill.

 Sometimes riders ask what they should do with their seats during downhill riding, whether to lighten their weight in the saddle or to rock backwards and sit heavier.
 As a general rule, aim to keep your pelvis in a neutral position, neither deepening or lightening your weight in the saddle.
 Your upper body should be parallel with the trees around you.

-Quick Halts Down a Hill
+Quick Halts While Riding A Horse Down Hill

 - Develop a brisk walk on light rein contact traveling straight down a hill.